divo/DynamicPlanner/plan.md

 # Markdown driven swift UI
--[x] Create dynamic UI elements
+- [x] Create dynamic UI elements
      - Text
      - TextField
      - TextArea
      - Checkbox
      - "Hour" - Some abstract structure, no idea what that looks like yet
      - etc
--[x] Parse markdown (use a package) and build UI from these -[x] State store backing elements that can be serialized -[x] Improve iCloud file sync with NSMetadataQuery etc -[x] Add file extension
+- [x] Parse markdown (use a package) and build UI from these
+- [x] State store backing elements that can be serialized
+- [x] Improve iCloud file sync with NSMetadataQuery etc
+- [x] Add file extension
--[ ] Release osx build
+- [ ] Release osx build
--[ ] Add different views/journals each with their own template -[x] Make text area size dynamic
+- [ ] Add different views/journals each with their own template
+- [x] Make text area size dynamic
--[ ] Improve template editor experience
+- [ ] Improve template editor experience
--[ ] Legend
+- [x] Legend
--[ ] Parser tests
+- [x] Parser tests
+~~- [ ] Project website~~ Scratch that, I don't need to manage a bunch of sites and domains.
+Use the gallery approach on my personal site but spend some time on a nicer theme

 # 1 Parsing